 In the middle stage, the scales become thicker and begin to detach from the skin as they are replaced by new scales; this process is called sloughing.

 The late stage is associated with thickened scales that have completely detached from their skin and form a crust-like layer over the affected area.
 In this stage, the risk of secondary infections is increased.

 Treating Reptile Scale Rot will vary depending on the severity of the infection and any underlying causes.
 Treatment typically includes a combination of antibiotics, antifungals, and other medications to reduce inflammation, kill bacteria and fungi, and promote healing.
 In some cases, the surgical removal of affected scales could be necessary.

 Proper husbandry and nutrition is an essential part of treating scale rot.

 Preventing Reptile Scale Rot

 Preventing Reptile Scale Rot can be done through proper husbandry and nutrition, as well as good hygiene.
-It is important to maintain the proper temperature and humidity levels for your reptile, because these can contribute to the development of scale rot.
+It’s important to maintain the proper temperature and humidity levels for your reptile, because these can cause scale rot.

 Making sure your reptile has a balanced diet with appropriate vitamins and minerals is key in preventing this condition.
-Proper cleaning and disinfecting their enclosures and equipment is also important in preventing scale rot.
+Proper cleaning and disinfecting their enclosures and equipment is also important to prevent scale rot.